 It Could Be An Ear Infection

-Your Boston Terrier can get an ear infection quite easily, especially if they like to play in water.
-If your dog likes water, always be sure to dry out their ears after play and it can help to prevent this in the future.
-Now, to test if the smell might be from an ear infection, just take a quick whiff of your dog’s ears and you’ll know right away.
+Your Boston Terrier can get an ear infection quite easily, especially if they like to play in the water.
+If your dog likes water, always be sure to dry out its ears after play, and it can help to prevent this in the future.
+Now, to test if the smell might be from an ear infection, just take a quick whiff of your dog’s ears, and you’ll know right away.